wlh320/portguard/README.md

 3. Run `portguard server -c config.toml` on server

-4. Run `./pgcli`  on client without any configs
+4. Run `pgcli` on client without any configs
-(local port can be customized with `./pgcli -p port` if you like).
+(local port or server address can be customized with `./pgcli -p port -s saddr:sport` if you like).

 5. All TCP traffic to client's local port is forwarded to remote by server with encryption.

 ## TODO

 - [ ] I'm not familar with Noise protocol, now in my code every connection between client and server needs to handshake.
-- [ ] Set remote address per client.
+- [x] Set remote address per client.
 - [ ] Plan to use other Noise implementation.
 - [ ] Improve performance